nuxeo-sandbox/nuxeo-labs-studio/README.md

 `json-pretty-print` | Custom widget to display JSON text with pretty printing and colorization `listing-icon-both-types` | Display both the document-type and binary-type icon in a list view `pdf-preview-widget` | A widget that uses the [pdf.js](https://mozilla.github.io/pdf.js/) preview widget to display document previews
+`video-conversions` | A comprehensive list of video conversions

 ## Building